triply-at/leaflet-geotiff-2/README.md

 have been made in various forks of `leaflet-geotiff` over the years but have failed to make it back into the `leaflet-geotiff` npm package.

-Also; note the UMD module defs have been removed in favour of newer EMS approach.
+Also; note the UMD module defs have been removed in favour of ES modules.

 ## Dependencies